imjaroiswebdev/curry-remap-keys/README.md

-# Library for remapping a Javascript object keys names shallowly
+# Library for remapping a Javascript object keys names (shallowly) that supports currying